bhk/rio/concepts.md

 of names to values) than that of the default REPL environment.
 One can manually construct a environment in the REPL that matches the lexical environment at a given point in a program, but the environment is different at different places in the code.
-Moving ones attention from one place to another or modifying code changes the environment.
+Moving one's attention from one place to another or modifying code changes the environment.
 The effort required to replicate a similar environment in the REPL gets out of hand as the program grows.
 Unfortunately, when things get complicated is when interactive